Spectacular sights we lost in recent years

 Galactic Starcruiser, Walt Disney World, Florida, USA

-At the full service hotel, you could train to use a lightsabre and chat to droids.
+At the full-service hotel, you could train to use a lightsaber and chat to droids.
 But despite hundreds of millions of dollars in investment and a starry opening, Walt Disney World decided to shut the attraction in autumn 2023, just 18 months after its opening, with plans afoot to redevelop the site.

-Check out more amazing tourist attractions we've lost forever
+Now discover more iconic world attractions we've lost forever

 Comments